iryndin/jtimingwheels/README.md

-# jtimingwheels
+# jTimingWheels - Hashing and Hierarchical Timing Wheels

-Hashing and Hierarchical Timing Wheels
+Hashing and Hierarchical Timing Wheels implemented in Java